PeterBrodersen/osmetymology/README.md

 * _Which item is referenced by the most different names?_

 In these cases it makes no sense to tally up every road segment with the same name or Wikidata item.
 This would result in an arbitrary count as even a straight road might consist of several individual segments with different speed limits, lane count, surface material, oneway rules, and so on.

+## Updating the map
+The service does not provide any edit feature, however there are several editors and other services to help you.
+Check out e.g. [MapComplete Etymology Map](https://mapcomplete.org/etymology?z=16.5&lat=56.148988551988964&lon=10.203088105223515&fs-welcome-message=false).

+Check out the [editing article](Editing.md) for more information about caveats and issues.

 ## Editors and data sources
 OpenStreetMap and Wikidata can be edited by anyone.
 One of the most used editors for adding etymology data to streets and other objects is the [MapComplete Etymology Map](https://mapcomplete.org/etymology?z=16.5&lat=56.148988551988964&lon=10.203088105223515&fs-welcome-message=false).
 Of course, other editors such as JOSM can be used as well for advanced users.